-Characteristics for the fixed route fleet is provided in Table 11.
-As shown in the table, the following represent key characteristics of the M Transit System fixed route fleet:
+Characteristics for the fixed route fleet are provided in Table 11.
+A summary of key characteristics of the M Transit System fixed route fleet shown in Table 11 follows:

-- Of the 27 fixed route vehicles, all but six of the vehicles have been in operation for five of fewer years. - All six of the older vehicles have bene in operation for at least 10 years. - Four of the older vehicles, which are shaded in Table 11will be replaced in FY 2017. - It should be noted that the vehicles due for replacement were scheduled for replacement in 2012 and 2013. - There are two other vehicles that were slated for replacement in 2015 and 2016 that have no determined replacement date. - Collectively, there appears to be a shortfall of available revenues to meet their anticipated fleet replacement schedule.
+- Of the 27 fixed route vehicles, all but six of the vehicles have been in operation for five of fewer years. - All six of the older vehicles have bene in operation for at least 10 years. - Four of the older vehicles, which are shaded in Table 11, will be replaced in FY 2017, however they were originally scheduled for replacement in 2012 or 2013. - There are two other vehicles that were slated for replacement in 2015 and 2016 that have no determined replacement date. - Collectively, there appears to be a shortfall of available revenues to meet their anticipated fleet replacement schedule.